petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/notification-api-basics.md

 In the API Explorer, click *REST Applications* and select the `headless-delivery/v1.0` option.

-Look for PUT methods that include "subscribe" or "unsubscribe" in their endpoint paths.
+Look for PUT methods that include `subscribe` or `unsubscribe` in their endpoint paths.
 For example, you can find endpoints like `/v1.0/sites/{siteId}/blog-postings/subscribe` for blog posting subscription actions.

 ![Use the Liferay API Explorer to find the applications to which you can subscribe.](./notifications-api-basics/images/01.png)